Hard copy

 In information handling, the U.S. Federal Standard 1037C (Glossary of Telecommunication Terms) defines a hard copy as a permanent reproduction, or copy, in the form of a physical object, of any media suitable for direct use by a person (in particular paper), of displayed or transmitted data.
 Examples of hard copies include teleprinter pages, continuous printed tapes, computer printouts, and radio photo prints.
 On the other hand, physical objects such as magnetic tapes, floppy disks, or non-printed punched paper tapes are not defined as hard copies by 1037C.

-A file that can be viewed without printing on a screen is sometimes called a soft copy.
+A file that can be viewed on a screen without being printed is sometimes called a soft copy.
 The U.S. Federal Standard 1037C defines "soft copy" as "a nonpermanent display image, for example, a cathode ray tube display."

 The term "hard copy" predates the digital computer.
 In the book and newspaper printing process, "hard copy" refers to a manuscript or typewritten document that has been edited and proofread and is ready for typesetting or being read on-air in a radio or television broadcast.
 The old meaning of hard copy was mostly discarded after the information revolution.